OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 the ones from the model dictionary have precedence.
 The specifications are:

     * ``nemf``: number of elements in the mixture of normals distribution of the latent factors.
-Usually set to 1 which corresponds to the assumption that the factors are normally distributed.
+Default 1, which corresponds to the assumption that the factors are normally distributed.
 Only used in CHS estimator.
     * ``kappa``: scaling parameter for the sigma_points.
-Usually set to 2.
+Default 2.
-      Only used in CHS estimator.
     * ``square_root_filters``: takes the values true (default) and false and specifies if square-root implementations of the kalman filters are used.
       I strongly recommend always using square-root filters.
 As mentioned in